adelhult/hylla/README.md

 * :mag: List all projects and search for them with subject tags.

-* :rocket: Launch custom scripts and start software every time a project is opened.
+* :rocket: Execute custom scripts and start software every time a project is opened.

 ## :checkered_flag: Setup